stathissideris/dali/README.md

  [:circle {:cx 50 :cy 50 :r 40}]]
 ```

-You could use dali like that, but in the dali syntax there is a
+You could use dali like that, but there is a shorter and more
-shorter and more convenient way to represent circles:
+convenient way to represent circles:

 ```clojure
 [:svg {:width 100 :height 100}